nguyenthanguth/nguyenthanguth/README.md

-### WELCOME TO MY PAGE 👋👋👋
+### WELCOME TO MY PAGE.
+My name is x.Thắng 👋👋👋
-My name is x.Thang, I'm a C# Developer with 3 years' experience.
+I develop applications, add-ins in AutoCAD and Tekla API C# apply for BIM ((B)uilding (I)nformation (M)odeling).
 Nice to meet you!

+Unfortunately, due to my company security policy I can't upload most of my code to public repositories, but I share with glimpse of it here.

 ## 📫 How to reach me:

 [![GitHub](https://github.githubassets.com/favicons/favicon.png) GitHub](https://github.com/nguyenthanguth/)